-People should also learn to recognize the triggers that lead to their flare-ups.
-These differ among individuals but can include:
+Learning how to recognize the triggers that lead to flare-ups can also be helpful.
+Triggers differ among individuals but can include:

 - bug bites

-Psoriasis is a common skin condition that affects fewer African Americans than white people in the U.S.
+Psoriasis is a common skin condition that affects fewer African American individuals than white people in the United States.

-In Black people, psoriasis may look darker than the surrounding skin or might appear purple.
+In People of Color, psoriasis may look darker than the surrounding skin or appear purple.
 In both cases, it tends to have a scaly overlay.
 Psoriasis lesions can appear anywhere on the body, including the scalp.

-Anyone with symptoms of psoriasis should speak to a doctor about diagnosis and appropriate treatment options.
+Anyone with symptoms of psoriasis should speak with a doctor about diagnosis and appropriate treatment options.